reefab/yquake2/README.md

 ## Current Status

-The demo and full versions are playable but some graphical effects had to be disabled.
+~~The demo and full versions are playable but some graphical effects had to be disabled.~~

+This is not working on modern Raspberry Pi or modern raspbian.
+This repository is for historic purposes only.

 ## Caveats